Skhawat Ali

-Skhawat Ali (born 5 May 1985) is a cricketer who has played One Day Internationals for Hong Kong.
+Skhawat Ali (born 5 May 1985) is a cricketer who has played One Day Internationals (ODIs) for Hong Kong.
 He participated in 17th Incheon Asian Games 2014.
 He also participated in the May 2015 Intercontinental Cricket Cup in Namibia, representing Hong Kong National Cricket Team.
-He made his first class debut in Pakistan vs Hong Kong at Karachi - June 24, 2008.
-He also played for JD Jaguars in the Hong Kong DTC T20 Blitz (2017) alongside Darren Sammy of West Indies.
+He made his ODI debut for Hong Kong against Pakistan on June 24, 2008.
+He also played for JD Jaguars in the Hong Kong DTC T20 Blitz (2017) alongside Darren Sammy of the West Indies.
 He is also a full-time Physical Education teacher in Hong Kong.
 He is a certified cricket coach for ACC level 2.
-He is also certified sports coach in Rugby, Badminton, Lacrosse and Pickleball.
+He is also certified sports coach in rugby, badminton, lacrosse and Pickleball.